mrfdev/CMI/Resources/FAQ/cmi-library.md

 Then TryMe with Lib 1.0.1.0
 And now Residcen with Lib 1.0.2.0

 Don't panic, the latest version can be used by all the plugins.
-Once you're ready for that final restart, before you start it up, keep 1.0.2.3 and delete older versions like 1.0.0.2 and 1.0.1.0.
+Once you're ready for that final restart, before you start it up, keep 1.0.2.4 and delete older versions like 1.0.0.2 and 1.0.1.0.

+From CMI Library version 1.0.2.4 onwards it should automatically clean-up older lib jars.

 ## I keep deleting CMI Lib and it keeps coming back!